lionheart/in_app_purchase_receipt_verifier/README.md

 # In-App Purchase Receipt Verifier

 A simple, one-click deploy web app to simplify the process of validating In-App Purchase receipts on the App Store.
+Written using Django 1.11 and Python 3.6.2.

 ## Usage